74 Schwinn Twinn Deluxe Rebuild

 - Frame was cleaned and powder coated by Cole over at Regal Metal Works.
 The color is pretty close to the origin Kool Lemon Yellow

-- Cleaned and repacked the crank and headset bearings.
+- Cleaned and repacked the crank, headset, and wheel bearings.
 You will need a park tool FR4 to take the back freewheel off.

 - Cleaned out and roughed up the pads on the rear drum brake